 Kingman is also known as the hometown of the cowboy actor Andy Devine...who made over 400 movies.
 One of the main thoroughfares in Kingman, is Andy Devine Avenue.

 Kingman is also 70 miles away from the new Grand Canyon skywalk...it's a little pricey, $75 per person to experience the skywalk...
 Don't bother if you have acrophobia, the skywalk is perched 4000 feet over the canyon floor.
 You also have to endure a 10 mile dusty ride on a dirt road to get there.

 Kingman is the largest city in northwest Arizona and serves as a hub for the 175,000 folks in the region...while still maintaining it small town charm.

-If you retire to Kingman you are going to find affordable land and housing, yet still be close to shopping, restaurants, hospitals...
+If you retire in Kingman you are going to find affordable land and housing, yet still be close to shopping, restaurants, hospitals...
 All with Las Vegas and its attractions less than a two-hour drive away.
 Incidentally the new bridge over the Hoover dam is now open...the bridge itself is spectacular.

 When driving north you will not be able to see the Hoover Dam from the freeway...pay attention the turnoff is a mile or so north, you park and walk back to see the bridge...well worth it folks.